privacybydesign/irma-documentation/yivi-docs/blog/2025-04-08-schememanager-migration/index.md

 We want to inform you about a slight change in the planning, with the following impact for IRMA-server administrators:

 - 30-04-2025: The scheme URL inside the scheme itself will be updated.
 If automatic scheme update is enabled on your server, this will automatically switch your server to use the new URL.
-- **If you are behind a firewall, please keep the old Privacy By Design domain and/or IP whitelisted until at least May 14th.**
+- **If you are behind a firewall, please make sure the new domain and/or IP is whitelisted before April 30th and keep the old Privacy By Design domain and/or IP whitelisted until at least May 14th.**

 # Scheme manager migration announcement